-I received an ARC of this non-fiction book through https://www.netgalley.com in return for a fair and honest review.
-I categorize this novel as ‘G’.
-The book looks at events of historical significance that are often overlooked.
-There are many relics still remaining of the War.
-This is not ‘a’ story but a collection of short articles.
+I received an ARC of this novel through https://www.netgalley.com in return for a fair and honest review.
+I categorize this novel as ‘PG’.
+This is the story of Ugo Giannini and his wartime experiences.

 My book reviews are also published on Goodreads (https://www.goodreads.com/user/show/31181778-john-purvis).

 If you are interested in the WWII era of history, you may find these three pages of interest.